CRADLE Fellowship Scheme

 Darci Taylor is undertaking her PhD investigating how higher education students conceptualise personal goals in the context of their placement learning experience.
 Darci also conducts research in staff-student partnerships and the changing nature of the higher education workforce.
 Darci is supervised by Professor David Boud and Associate Professor Phillip Dawson.

 Darci has spent the last 15 years working in higher education in a variety of roles that have seen her develop her research, learning and teaching, management and leadership capabilities – positioning herself as a ‘third space’ individual able to meet the changing demands of a contemporary higher education sector.
 She is currently a Lecturer in the Deakin Learning Futures Health Pod with key responsibilities in curriculum development, online learning design and strategic project implementation.

 Graduate Diploma of Education (Secondary), Monash University

 Graduate Certificate of Higher Education, Monash University

-Andrew was a primary school teacher for the best part of twenty years.
+Andrew was a primary school teacher for the best part of 20 years.
 His recent career has been in the initial teacher education field working mainly in literacy related teaching units, or briefly stated, teaching aspirant teachers how to teach English!
-In what now amounts to ten years of experience in higher education he is immersed in the tensions surrounding assessment and higher education.
+In what now amounts to 10 years of experience in higher education, he is immersed in the tensions surrounding assessment and higher education.